 A baby can be vulnerable to a range of neonatal injuries and conditions immediately following birth.
 Such injuries can have a truly devastating impact on a family and if they are caused by negligence on the part of a medical professional, it is imperative you are able to claim compensation for any damage caused.
-The caring and understanding team at JMW is here to provide the help you need to pursue a successful neonatal injury claim.
+The caring and understanding team of solicitors at JMW is here to provide the help you need to pursue a successful neonatal injury claim.

-To speak to the JMW team and to discuss your situation in more detail, call us for free on 0800 054 6512, or allow us to get in touch with you by completing our online enquiry form.
+To speak to the JMW team and to discuss your potential claim in more detail, call us for free on 0800 054 6512, or allow us to get in touch with you by completing our online enquiry form.
 We understand it can seem a daunting step to start a process such as this, but we are here to guide you throughout.